RoxT/Bask/README.md

 Bask
 ====

-Band Finder web app using Flask framework.
+Band Finder - A web app in Python using Flask framework.

-Bands can sign up and post their events with date, time, and location.
-Users see them on a map and can search by band.
-A 'featured' splash image at the top will show images for the band.

-Current state: Most of the back end stuff is done
-In a few weeks I will go back a clean it up a bit and make it pretty and ready for publishing
+Enter details about your event and use the autocomplete places feature to enter a location.

+See it on the map!
+Your followers can see when and where you'll be playing.